KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding Actions.md

 }
 ```

-This will make KeyboardKit use your custom implementation everywhere instead of the standard one.
+This will make KeyboardKit use your custom implementation instead of the standard one.